 SENIOR EXECUTIVE CONSULTANTS

-Legally qualified as a Barrister & Solicitor, Charlotte has more than 20 years experience in administrative review, including Executive Officer level positions with the Ombudsman’s Office and the Merit Protection and Review Agency.
-While she is based in Northern NSW and is usually available to Canberra clients she readily takes on cases outside of Canberra, not only in NSW.
+Legally qualified as a Barrister & Solicitor, Charlotte has more than 20 years’ experience in administrative review, including Executive Officer level positions with the Ombudsman’s Office and the Merit Protection and Review Agency.
+Charlotte is based in Northern NSW but is available to Canberra clients and she readily takes on cases anywhere in Australia.
 She also provides legal advice to support other JBC consultants as required.

 Charlotte’s background, qualifications and experience as a female reviewer and investigator is almost certainly unmatched by any other person active in this field.
-She specialises in cases involving all forms of workplace harassment and ‘reviews of actions’ involving interpersonal conflict.
-Charlotte’s depth and breadth of experience anchors what is believed to be the strongest team of female reviewers and investigators available at this time.
+She specialises in cases involving all forms of workplace harassment and reviews of actions involving interpersonal conflict.
+Charlotte’s depth and breadth of experience anchors what is believed to be the strongest team of female reviewers and investigators available.

 Beverley worked as a Senior Executive in the NSW, ACT Government and in the APS for over 13 years.
 She has a highly developed package of skills and experience encompassing the full range of corporate services functions, at management and operational levels, including HR, finance, communications, procurement, corporate business systems management and property and services.
 She has also had a long association with the workplace application of communications technology and was the managing director of an IT company as well as the CIO of a Government Agency.
 Beverley has extensive experience in conducting workplace investigations and reviews, including those of a more complex and sensitive nature as well as senior level policy and legislative development experience in the Federal, State and local government fields.

-Qualified as a solicitor and with a Diploma in Applied Corporate Governance (Institute of Chartered Secretaries Australia) Beverley is available to clients to provide her extensive experience for investigations and she can also provide expert advice on procurement and corporate governance issues.
+Qualified as a solicitor and with a Diploma in Applied Corporate Governance, Beverley is an Associate of the Governance Institute of Australia (formerly the Institute of Chartered Secretaries Australia) and is available to clients to provide her extensive experience for investigations.
+Beverley can also provide expert advice on corporate management and governance issues.

 James Fletcher offers to clients of JBC a highly valuable combination of strong technical legal skills and APS operational management experience.
 James returned to consulting work after expanding his experience and skills package while working at the Special Counsel level for a top tier private law firm.